October Daye: Publication history

 The first nine books were originally published as mass market paperbacks.
 Book Ten, The Brightest Fell (2017), was the first volume released in hardcover.

-In 2019, DAW Books released a Rosemary and Rue 10th Anniversary Special Edition that included a new bonus novella, "In Stranger Courts."
+In 2019, DAW Books released a Rosemary and Rue 10th Anniversary Special Edition that included a new bonus novella, Strangers in Court.

 The first three books of the series have been translated to German.
 The first two books are available in French.